 “Intentional performance of an unreasonable act in disregard of a known risk, making it highly probable that harm will be caused.
 Willful negligence usually involves a conscious indifference to the consequences…” notes the law website EdgarSnyder.com.

-The site goes on to say, “There is no clear distinction between willful negligence and gross negligence…”, with gross negligence meaning making consciously and voluntary disregarding the need to use reasonable care to protect the safety or well-being of others.
+The site goes on to say, “There is no clear distinction between willful negligence and gross negligence…”, with gross negligence defined as consciously and voluntarily disregarding the need to use reasonable care to protect the safety or well-being of others.

 Legal Dictionary notes gross negligence, “… is conduct that is extreme when compared with ordinary Negligence, which is a mere failure to exercise reasonable care.”